 Exercising During Pregnancy

-No doubt about it, exercise is a big plus for both you and your baby (if complications don't limit your ability to exercise throughout your pregnancy).
+No doubt about it, exercise is a big plus for both you and your baby (if complications don't limit your ability to exercise).
 It can help you:

 While the jury's still out on the additional benefits of exercise during pregnancy, some studies have shown that exercise may even lower a woman's risk of complications, like preeclampsia and gestational diabetes.